MattMattV/my-stars/README.md

 ## Go

+* [hugo](https://github.com/spf13/hugo) - A Fast and Flexible Static Site Generator built with love in GoLang
+* [esh](https://github.com/gurinderhans/esh) - esh - easy SSH, interact with your SSH server from your local bash
 * [teleconsole](https://github.com/gravitational/teleconsole) - Command line tool to share your UNIX terminal and forward local TCP ports to people you trust.
 * [micro](https://github.com/zyedidia/micro) - A modern and intuitive terminal-based text editor
 * [pt](https://github.com/fogleman/pt) - A path tracer written in Go.